marklogic-community/marklogic-research-hub-framework/examples/pharma-research/README.md

 ### 7 Run the group tasks to ingest and harmonize a sample Publications and Author

+First, download the pubmed xml files from [https://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/](https://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/) to $/pharma/data/pharma-research/comm_use_Daily_Med (or another location and update inputPathPubMedCentral variable in your gradle properties file to the correct location).

 This will create some simple pubmed and author documents for you.
-It depends on the enirchment code for the final document for PubMed data:
+It depends on the enrichment code for the final document for PubMed data:

   `./gradlew loadPubMedCentral`